Private Equity × AI Adoption

 Hand off and repeat

-Hire the right permanent leadership, or take the playbook to the next asset in the portfolio.
+Hire the right permanent product or engineering leadership, or take the playbook to the next asset in the portfolio.
 This is designed to scale.

 Simon Taylor